 Requirements for all ACTEDS resources will be submitted annually to the CP53 Functional POC, when requested by suspense action.
 Requirements will be routed through chain-of-command to Medial Commands for review, consolidation, and prioritization.
 Requirements will be submitted to the CP53 POC and subsequent submission to HQDA G-3/5/7 TRV.

 Selection of employees for training will be made without regard to political preference, race, color, religion, national origin, sex, marital status, disability, age, or sexual orientation.
 Applicants will be rated against the following factors:

-All training requested must be identified in employee's Individual Development Plan (IDP) and a completed/signed copy must accompany application for any training requested.
-In addition, justification for training must indicate how the training supports the Command's Balanced Score Card Objectives.
+All training requested must be identified in employee's Individual Development Plan (IDP), in Army Career Tracker (ACT).
+In addition, justification for training must indicate how the training closes existing competency gaps.

 - Prior participation and/or advanced degrees